Barbara Cass-Beggs: Methodology

 She used a method that aimed to assist children discover the relation of music to other arts forms and was also concerned with pitch and rhythm basic training.
 The program was developed for children aged between two and six years old, and incorporated exercises to get babies and their mothers musically interested in Cass-Beggs's belief children have a natural rhythm.
 Older children were encouraged to be independent from their mothers in her classes following time to adjust.
 She attempted to demonstrate that babies who were sung to and hear soft, rhythmic music would develop a liking for music and have better concentration and develop speech quicker.

 Personal life

 She was married to the Saskatchewan Power Corporation president David Cass-Beggs from 1932 to his death of cancer in February 1986.
 Cass-Beggs and her husband each agreed to take on their respective surnames when they married.
-They had three children.
+They had three children, including Rosemary, who edited the 1982 music anthology The Penguin Book of Rounds.
 On September 13, 1990, she died in an Ottawa hospital.
 A memorial service was held for her at the Unitarian Church in Ottawa on September 23.